 Intriguing New Ghost Photograph from Bachelors Grove Cemetery!
 What do you think?

-About a week ago I was intrigued by a photograph captured by my friend Tim Jones, a paranormal investigator who will also be training to host our Chicago Hauntings Tours.
+About a week before this was written, I was intrigued by a photograph captured by my friend Tim Jones, a paranormal investigator who will also be training to host our Chicago Hauntings Tours.
 As you probably know, Bachelors Grove Cemetery has been known for its anomalous photographs for generations.
 In fact, I believe the only published academic research done there was done by my colleague Jim Houran and various of his team members (including myself in a much younger day), starting in the 1980s and largely concerning experimentation in photography.
 The experiment I worked on with Houran was published in the Journal of Perceptual and Motor Skills and determined that, in fact, more instances of unexposed (black out) photographs tended to be taken at Bachelors Grove than at other other locations in the experiment, which could be interpreted as “anomalous” based on the contextual cues of the “haunted” location.
-I

 Indeed, one of the most famous “ghost photographs” ever taken was captured at Bachelors Grove Cemetery in August of 1991 by Judy Huff, whose infrared image of a diaphanous woman in white sitting on a tombstone base has caused a sensation, been verified by film and camera companies as inexplicable, and continued to be a point of heated and wondering conversation about the paranormal.